-The Inclusion Social Work Service exists to ensure that every child and young person within the County of Flintshire is adequately cared for and receives maximum benefits from the educational opportunities provided, (including education otherwise than at school) in order that they may realise their maximum potential.
+The Education Welfare Service exists to ensure that every child and young person within the County of Flintshire is adequately cared for and receives maximum benefits from the educational opportunities provided, (including education otherwise than at school) in order that they may realise their maximum potential.
 The Service aims to offer, professional and quality welfare support to young people, their parents, their families and their schools.

-The Inclusion Social Work Service is an integral part of Flintshire County Council’s Inclusion Service.
+The Education Welfare Service is an integral part of Flintshire County Council’s Inclusion Service.

-Flintshire’s Inclusion Social Work Service, (IWO’s) is part of the Authority’s provision of a full and flexible response to the welfare needs of children.
+Flintshire’s Education Welfare Service, (IWO’s) is part of the Authority’s provision of a full and flexible response to the welfare needs of children.

 The Service has a duty under the 1996 Education Act and Children Act 1989 to consider the welfare of children and their families and support "children in need”.
 The Service focuses upon early intervention, with parents and schools, to prevent harm and disadvantage arising from a wide range of educational and social problems and it holds a responsibility to work with other agencies in the protection of children and young people from abuse.

 The manager and administrative assistant are based at County Hall to ensure the maximum accessibility and responsiveness to schools, parents and pupils.
 The EWO’s are each based at the high schools, from which they deliver services to the feeder primary schools and children from the catchment area who attend special schools and Pupil Referral Units.

 Referrals are accepted from school staff, other agencies or directly from pupils or parents.

 - Consultation, guidance and support re LEA and NAfW guidance and policies on promotion of the best levels of school attendance, punctuality and inclusion also an annual Attendance Survey is collected for analysis.

 - Assistance in promoting a consistent ethos that values good school attendance and the development of the full potential for all pupils.